AEBilgrau/GMCM/README.md

 The [**GMCM** package](https://cran.r-project.org/package=GMCM)
-([Bilgrau et. al., 2016](https://www.jstatsoft.org/article/view/v070i02)) offers R functions that perform high-dimensional meta-analysis [(Li et. al., 2011)](http://arxiv.org/pdf/1110.4705.pdf) and general unsupervised cluster analysis
+([Bilgrau et. al., 2016](https://www.jstatsoft.org/article/view/v070i02)) offers R functions that very fast perform high-dimensional meta-analysis [(Li et. al., 2011)](http://arxiv.org/pdf/1110.4705.pdf) and general unsupervised cluster analysis
-[(Tewari et. al., 2011)](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6137392) using Gaussian Copula Mixture Models in a very fast manner.
+[(Tewari et. al., 2011)](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6137392) using Gaussian Copula Mixture Models.
 Online documentation is available [here.](http://AEBilgrau.github.io/GMCM)

-Gaussian copula mixture models (GMCMs) are a very flexible alternative to Gaussian mixture models in unsupervised cluster analysis for continuous data where non-Gaussian clusters are present.
+Gaussian copula mixture models (GMCMs) are a very flexible alternative to regular Gaussian mixture models (GMMs) in unsupervised cluster analysis of continuous data where non-normal clusters are present.
-GMCMs model the ranks of the observed data and are thus invariant to monotone increasing transformations of the data, i.e. they are semi-parametric and only the ordering of the data is important.
+GMCMs models the *ranks* of the observed data and are thus invariant to monotone increasing transformations of the data, i.e. they are semi-parametric and only the ordering of the data is important providing needed flexibility.
-Alternatively, a special-case of the GMCMs can be used for a novel meta-analysis approach in high-dimensional settings.
+A special-case of GMCMs can be used for a novel meta-analysis approach in high-dimensional settings.
-In this context, the model tries to cluster results which agree and do not agree on statistical evidence into a reproducible and irreproducible group.
+In this context, the model tries to cluster results into two groups which agree and do not agree on statistical evidence.
+These two groups corresponds to a reproducible and irreproducible group.

 The optimization of the complicated likelihood function is difficult, however.
 **GMCM** utilizes